Custom MCP Servers

 Eighteen lines including comments and braces.
 The capabilities.tools.listChanged: false says your server's tool catalog is static — once you've reported it, it won't change.
 If you set this to true, the client will know to re-fetch the tool list periodically.

 protocolVersion is the wire-format version.
-As of this writing the active version is 2024-11-05.
+As of this writing the active version is 2024-11-05 (protocol version current as of 2026-05; check the Anthropic MCP spec for the latest).
 New versions are introduced rarely; if the client speaks a different version, you can either upgrade or refuse the connection.

 tools/list — Your Catalog